dpetrisko/test-repo/.github/PULL_REQUEST_TEMPLATE.md

----
-name: Documentation Fix
-about: Fixes to documentation or minor renaming changes

----
+Thanks for contributing to BlackParrot!
+A few details to check:

+## Issue Fixed
+Does this PR address a BlackParrot GitHub issue?
+Link it here:

-# Area
+## Area
 Module/tool/makefile/script in question.

-# Reasoning (outdated, confusing, verbose, etc.)
+## Reasoning (outdated, confusing, verbose, etc.)
 Why is this change required?

-# Additional Changes Required (if any)
+## Additional Changes Required (if any)
 Next steps, downstream modules affected, etc.

+## Analysis
+Potential impact of the change.

+## Verification
+Steps to taken to verify the change.

-# Additional Context
+## Additional Context
 Add any other context about the problem here.
+Logs, screenshots or videos that show the issue are very helpful.